 What is the GovTech Fund?

 The fund, which was launched in November 2017, helps private sector innovators tackle public sector problems.

 In the first call for challenges, the GovTech Catalyst team received 51 submissions from across government departments and local authorities.
-You can read the full list here.
+You can read the full list of submissions here.

 The winning companies will be awarded up to £50,000 to develop their ideas, with a further £500,000 available to continue development and test solutions.
 The money for 15 challenges will be available over 3 years.